alexblakes/uom_git_intro/paper/paper.md

 # Methods
 Here's how I did what I did.
 Many complex methods.

-# Conclusion
-Here's a conclusions section.
-Eureka!

 # Figures
 Figures go in their own section in a draft paper.

+# Discussion
+I've deleted the conclusions section, and replaced it with this discussion section.